AIS-Bonn/nimbro_network/nimbro_service_transport/README.md

 of the handshakes built into the protocol.
 It sends a single UDP packet for the request, and receives a single UDP packet as response.

-There is a retransmit mechanism that is triggered after a user-definable timeout.
-The request packets contain sequence numbers, so that the callee side will not erronously re-do the service call if it has already done so.
-Instead, it will respond with the cached response of that previous call.
+If the UDP client does not receive a response in a user-defined timeout, it considers the service call as failed.

 The UDP transport thus achieves the theoretical minimum in call latency if no packets are lost.
-In the case of packet loss, the retransmit timeouts are added.